sharifrayhan/Artvend-Client-Side/README.md

 - **JSON Web Token:** JWT integration enhances the security of Artvend, providing a reliable mechanism for user authentication.

+## Explore Artvend
+Curious to see Artvend in action?
+Visit the live site at [Artvend](https://artvend-client-sharifrayhan.netlify.app/) and discover a world where creativity meets functionality. 🎨✨

 ## Getting Started

 After cloning the repository